-The Atlanta United Unified Team presented by Gallagher held their annual Signing Day to kick off a new season, a tradition that brought together Unified players, coaches, families, supporters, first team players, club executives and staff for a spirited and jubilant ceremony.
+The Atlanta United Unified Team presented by Gallagher held their annual Signing Day to kick off a new season, a tradition that brought together Unified players, coaches, families, supporters, first team players, club executives and staff for a spirited, jubilant ceremony.

 The event held at Park Tavern next to Piedmont Park gathered many different facets of the club together on Wednesday night.
 The ceremony took place in a large room adorned like a banquet hall.
 Long, white curtains hung from the ceiling and throughout the room were a dozen small round tables draped in black table clothes and decorated with a Unified-themed centerpiece.